alephmembeth/alephmembeth.github.io/index.md

 + Feb 26, 2025 My article, *Wide-field quantitative phase imaging without slicing via feature-domain Fourier ptychographic microscopy*, was accepted by <u>Optics and Laser Technology</u>.
 + Jan 14, 2025 My co-authored article *Fast full-color pathological imaging using Fourier ptychographic microscopy via closed-form model-based colorization* has been accepted by <u>Advanced Photonics Nexus</u>.
 + Nov 25, 2024 Joined Ben Engel's lab for my first Master's project, focusing on algorithmic improvements for Cryo-EM 3D reconstruction.
-+ Sep 1, 2024 I went to Basel to pursue a master's degree in Physics of Life at Biozentrum with a scholarship.
-+ Jun 21, 2024 I successfully graduated, and received a Bachelor's degree from Lanzhou University, becoming one of 8,964 graduates this year.
-+ Apr 11, 2024 My co-authored article *A linear-space-variant model for Fourier ptychographic microscopy* has been accepted by <u>Optics Letters</u>.

 <!-- + <big> 03/26/2024 My article as the **<u>first author</u>**, titled *Fusion-based enhancement of multi-exposure Fourier ptychographic microscopy*, has been **submitted** to *<u>Advanced Photonics</u>* (Manuscript ID: AP-24-110003).</big> -->

 <!-- + <big> **12/22/2023** Implemented new algorithm for [single-shot wide-field recovery](./ResearchSummary&Reporting/FPM/single-fast.md) in FPM.</big> -->